Mari1yng/MM/README.md

 ### User stories
 - playing game to kill spare time (eg. during travel etc.)
-- game that is easy enough for my chldren to operate
+- game that is easy enough for my children to operate
 - playing the game that is visually appealing
 - playing game that can introduce my children to characters I knew as a child
 - playing game that can remind me of the characters I grew up knowing